MGRuizDev/E-commerce-Sales-And-Profits-Report/README.md

 ### E-commerce Sales And Profits Report
-The project is done mainly with Power BI, with ficticious data obtained on the Microsoft Power BI analyst certificate in Coursera.
+The project is done mainly with Power BI, and it is a ficticious company which data was obtained through the Microsoft Power BI analyst certificate in Coursera.

 <br/>
 <br/>
 <br/>

 #### Task
-Analysis of sales performance (America's leading retailer of home improvement tools and items) Design a report for sales and profits of a commercial business that buys and sells products.
+Analysis of sales performance for one of America's leading retailer of home improvement tools and items.
+Design a report for sales and profits of this commercial business that buys and sells products.
-The most important key metrics and visuals and what possible insights we could get through their exploration.
+Share the most important key metrics and visuals and what possible insights we could get through their exploration.

 <br/>
 <br/>